 The Shard Viewing Gallery is located near many famous attractions, including the Tower of London, Tower Bridge, River Thames and London Bridge, getting some of the best views of London.

 It is also a great place to visit in London if you are looking for a romantic evening.
 The fine dining restaurant, TING, offers stunning views of the cityscape.
 You can also grab a drink at the Sky Lounge or Bar 31 while enjoying the night sky.

-👉 For a chance for epic views of London at night book your tickets to the beautiful Shard viewing gallery for this London bucketlist activitiy.
+👉 To have a chance for epic views of London at night book your tickets to the beautiful Shard viewing gallery for this London bucketlist activity.

 3. Visit Tower Bridge

 One of the top things to do in London at night with family is visit Tower Bridge at night for an unforgettable experience.
 You and your family can see the night sky, view the Tower of London, the Shard, and other famous London attractions.